foxriver76/ioBroker.denon/README.md

 * selectInput

-   *The string value contains the current input source.
+   *The number value contains the current input source.
 You can also set the input source with the following encoding:*

    *0:PHONO*